-The UL Lafayette Foundation is a 501(c)(3)tax-exempt organization.
-Established in 1957, the Foundation holds $200 million in assets (including endowments of $174 million).
-During the 2017-18 fiscal year, the Foundation provided $15 million in support to the University.
-The organization currently manages more than 1,800 scholarships, faculty and general support accounts, each of which work to carry out the mission of providing UL Lafayette students with a world-class education.
+The UL Lafayette Foundation is a 501(c)(3) tax-exempt organization.
+Established in 1957, the Foundation holds more than $200 million in assets (including endowments of $174 million).
+During the 2018-19 fiscal year, the Foundation provided $15.2 million in support to the University.
+The organization currently manages more than 1,800 scholarships and faculty and general support accounts, each of which work to carry out the mission of providing UL Lafayette students with a world-class education.

 The University of Louisiana at Lafayette Foundation was established under University President Joel Fletcher in 1957 to develop a means of generating private funds for the purpose of supplementing programs and salaries not funded by the state.
 The Foundation also protects donations intended for UL Lafayette from reverting to the state's general fund.